 - Many professional advisors use Nexus to manage advising appointments.
 If you are unable to make an appointment through Nexus, email them to schedule a meeting.

 No one person can help with all of your questions!

 - Several Honors Program staff members can serve as secondary advisors for academic or related matters.
-Try Dr. Jessamy Hoffmann for general questions or exploring different majors, or Kaitlin Heenehan or Dr. Anne Kim for questions related to STEM fields.
+Try Dr. Anne Kim for general questions, or Jason Gordon for questions related to STEM fields.

 - Dr. Leigh Fine is a great resource if you are interested in Honors education abroad!

 - Any Honors staff member would be happy to help you, or find the person who can.

 - There are special advising centers for students interested in a career in law, medicine, or dental medicine.